Astemes/astemes-triarc-framework/docs/80_Configuration/Configuration management.md

 In `TF` the configuration management functions ensures that each process can only access its own section of the configuration file.
 In this way the risk for race conditions are reduced.

+### Race Conditions

+If a reference is opened for writing in many multiple places concurrently, there is a risk for race conditions to occur.
+This is as the last process which closes the file will overwrite the previous writes since it opened the reference to the file.
+As mentioned earlier, this is handled by `TF` as synchronization mechanisms is implemented to only allow a single process to open the file for writing.

 ### Default Values